momosoftware/Ani-Mod-Matrix-Control/readme.md

 * Control of the Ani-Mod video matrix
 * Setting of complex setups in a single click
 * Output status reads

-### Todo
-* Redirect to log files without stdout and stderr
-* Update status of single projectors when using setCustomInOut()
-* rewrite standardInOut() into for loop, using using numIn and numOut
-* add program status bar to bottom of window